P79N6A/server/README.txt

 predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes, no mapping-frames)

-everything is a Resource, with a URI. our resource-class is named R, one can be instantiated with R() or R[] syntax
+everything is a Resource, with a URI. our resource-class is named R, one can be instantiated with R() or R[] syntax for interop w/ RDF library, our URI class is a subclass of RDF::URI, and our JSON format has an RDF::Reader interface

 REQUISITES
 Debian http://www.debian.org/